Modules

 As a result of the change, the FAA expects the number of commercial drones in the air to expand from 42,000 in 2016 to about 442,000 by 2021.

-Because it’s getting simpler and less expensive to operate a fleet of drones, the market is expanding rapidly.
-According to a report from BI Intelligence, global revenues from drone sales will reach $12 billion in 2021.
+The market is expanding rapidly because it’s getting simpler and less expensive to operate a fleet of drones.
+A BI Intelligence report states it will reach $12 billion in 2021.

 Today, many drone manufacturers are placing cellular modules in their devices.

 Cellular connectivity is key for drones in the public safety market.
-In mission critical situations, first responders need devices that are dependable and constantly connected.
+In mission-critical situations, first responders need dependable and constantly connected devices.

-Drones that can operate safely beyond line of sight will simplify search and rescue missions in all types of emergencies.
-In addition, drones can be used to provide temporary cellular coverage in sparsely populated areas or following a major disaster.
+Drones operating safely beyond the line of sight will simplify emergency search and rescue missions.
+In addition, drones can provide temporary cellular coverage in sparsely populated areas or following a major disaster.

 Before you adapt or design a drone for the public safety market, identify a cellular communications partner and tap into their expertise.